snjugunanjenga/lovtiti-agro-Hedera-ecommerce/HEDERA_TEST_RESULTS.md

 - HBAR payment handling
 - Account balance management

-The integration provides a solid foundation for the Lovitti Agro Mart decentralized marketplace, enabling secure, transparent, and efficient agricultural trade transactions on the Hedera network.
+The integration provides a solid foundation for the Lovtiti Agro Mart decentralized marketplace, enabling secure, transparent, and efficient agricultural trade transactions on the Hedera network.

 ---